 During digital projects, you will always be limited by budget and time.
 Do not worry about pixel perfection for launch, There are many artificial limitations imposed on what you design based on assumptions about what users will or won’t accept.
 By moving to an evidence-based approach and acknowledging those assumptions, you can try bolder ideas, limited only by creativity and available technology.

-You may not be able to fix the button positioning today, but changing how you approach projects means that you might be able to fix it tomorrow.
+You may not be able to fix the button positioning today.
+Longer term though, changing how you approach projects means that you might be able to fix it tomorrow.

-If you enjoyed this article and would like to talk more about how Natural Interaction can help you achieve your goals, please get in touch.
-CONTACT US
+If you enjoyed this article and would like to talk more about how we can help you achieve your goals, please get in touch.